IdealisticAI/Documentation/README.md

 > description

 ## Managers
-##### Managers have higher control over the company, allowing them to oversee employees, positions, and settings.
+##### Managers have greater control over the company, allowing them to oversee employees, positions, and settings.
+Specifically, they can perform company-wide actions such as creating positions and departments, managing general access, adjusting time access, and more.
 ### Promoting an employee to manager
 > description
 ### Demoting an employee from manager
 > description

 ## Timezone
-##### The timezone defines when events, reminders, and activities are scheduled for the company.
+##### The timezone determines how time is calculated for each employee, making it easy to track events and answer questions like ‘How long ago did this happen?’
 ### Changing your timezone
 > description

 ## Preferred Language
-##### You do not need to set your preferred language.
-BigManage will always attempt to follow the last language you used when chatting with it.
+##### You don’t need to set a preferred language.
+BigManage will automatically use the last language you used in your conversations.

 ## Voice Replies
 ##### Voice replies let BigManage respond with spoken messages instead of only text.
+Please keep in mind that this feature is not available on all platforms BigManage operates.
 ### Toggling voice replies
 > description

 ## Reminders
-##### Reminders help keep track of important tasks, deadlines, and goals across the company.
+##### Reminders notify the company, specific positions or individual employees about important tasks or events.
+They can be set to occur once, multiple times or on a regular schedule.
 ### Creating a reminder for the company
 > description
 ### Creating a reminder for one or multiple positions